 First, we believe that distributed leadership is essential to any forward-looking company.
-On a higher level, we’ve had one President: the late, great Luke Bucklin, who co-founded our company in 2003 with partners Mike Derheim and Mike Schmidt.
-Co-President was what Luke called us – every one of us – just before his tragic passing.
+On a higher level, the late, great Luke Bucklin — our founding President — called all of us Co-President just before his tragic passing.
 We took it to heart, and we carry it forward.

-In Luke’s last published media interview, Biz Journal asked our leader and friend for his tips on managing and motivating people.
-Luke said: “Don’t make them earn your trust – give them your trust to make decisions and stand behind them when they do.”
+In Luke’s last published media interview, Minneapolis/St. Paul Business Journal asked for his tips on managing and motivating people.
+Luke said: “Don’t make them earn your trust — give them your trust to make decisions and stand behind them when they do.”

 You don’t have to read between the lines to see that this is how Co-Presidents are made.
 This has always worked for us.

 The big shoes of a Nerdery Co-President are filled by veterans and newbie-nerds alike.
 It is a priority to convey to each incoming employee that Co-Presidency is more of a shared responsibility than an individual right.

 So if you get an email from one of us and the title below our signature says two things, both are absolutely true — but that’s not nearly all that we do.

 The transcendental description for a Nerdery Co-President is our evergreen internal job posting, as follows: